nopara73/ForeverAloneProgramming/Overview.md

 ![](https://github.com/nopara73/ForeverAloneProgramming/blob/master/Resources/AUPLifecycle.png)

 This graph depicts the simplified lifecycle of AUP.
-Start your software at the Inception and "finish" it with the Transition phase.
-During every phase pay sufficent attention to the other dimension: Modelling, Implementation, Testing...
+Start your software at the Inception phase and "finish" it with the Transition phase.
+During each and every phase pay sufficent attention to the other dimension: Modelling, Implementation, Testing...
 The amount of attention you ideally pay on these is indicated by the colored lines of the graph.

 ## [Phases](http://www.ambysoft.com/unifiedprocess/agileUP.html#Serial)
 1. [Inception](https://github.com/nopara73/ForeverAloneProgramming/blob/master/Inception.md): The goal is to identify the initial scope of the project.